 Baby Friendly accreditation is based on a set of interlinking evidence-based standards for maternity, health visiting, neonatal and children’s centres services.

 These are designed to provide parents with the best possible care to build close and loving relationships with their baby and to feed their baby in ways which will support optimum health and development.
 Facilities implement the standards in stages over a number of years.
-At each stage they are externally assessed by Unicef UK.
-When all the stages are passed they are accredited as Baby Friendly.
+At each stage they are externally assessed by UNICEF UK.
+When all the stages are passed they are accredited as Baby Friendly, and will ultimately go on to a Gold award and Achieving Sustainability, embedding the standards permanently.
 Award tables are kept to let the public know how facilities are progressing.

-Read more in the Guide to the Baby Friendly Standards and the transition document: Moving from the current to the new Baby Friendly Standards.
+Read more in the Guide to the Baby Friendly Standards.

 The Baby Friendly Initiative provides a variety of courses and online training to support health professionals as they work towards the stages to full accreditation.